-Hearing Aid In Columbia SC FAQs
+Hearing Aid In Columbia and Lugoff, SC FAQs

 If you are having trouble understanding those around you and you feel like your quality of life is being impacted by hearing troubles then it’s time to find out if hearing loss could be to blame.
 Here in the Columbia SC area, our audiologists Dr. Katie McGee and Dr. Jason Wigand can provide comprehensive diagnostic evaluations and treatments for those with varying degrees of hearing loss.
 A simple hearing screening is all that’s needed for our medical team to be able to determine the type and extent of your hearing loss.

 Once hearing loss is determined, the next step is to provide you with the proper hearing aid to fit your lifestyle, hearing loss, specific needs and budget.
 There are so many styles and kinds of hearing aids available nowadays and our audiologists can help you find the one that most perfectly fits your needs and lifestyle.
 While all hearing aids may seem the same, they do differ in size and design.
 Some even offer special features such as Bluetooth connectivity and wind suppression.

 When you come in for a hearing aid, rest assured that our doctors will take ample time to explain the different types and styles of hearing aids and how they work.
 We also want to get to know you during this consultation so we can provide you with the individualized care you need for a positive and easy hearing aid consultation and fitting.
 We will ask questions about your job, your daily routine and your activity level to help us narrow down your most ideal hearing aid options.